Running the sampler

 Defining the model

-that defines two parameters and two methods.
+The user must define a model that inherits from nessai.model.Model that defines two parameters and two methods.
 This object contains the Bayesian prior and likelihood which will be used for sampling.

 Parameters:

-with defines the lower and upper bounds of the priors.
+names: alistofstrwith names for the parameters to be sampledbounds: adictwith a tuple for each parameter innameswith defines the lower and upper bounds of the priors.

 Methods:

-The user MUST define these two methods, the input to both is a structured numpy array with fields defined by names
+The user MUST define these two methods, the input to both is a structured numpy array with fields defined by names.

-: return the log-likelihood probability of a live point (must be finite)
+log_prior: return the log-prior probability of a live point (and enforce the bounds)log_likelihood: return the log-likelihood probability of a live point (must be finite)

-which is an instance of a structured numpy array with one field for each parameters in names
+The input to both methods is a live point x which is an instance of a structured numpy array with one field for each parameters in names and two additional fields logP and logL.
+Each parameter can be accessed using the name of each field like you would a dictionary.

 For examples of using live points see: using live points